tranvanhuyhoang/mfe-from-scratch-using-single-spa/README.md

-# demo-single-spa-app
+# single-spa-from-scratch
-Main App - A project for demo micro frontend using single-spa
+A project for demo micro-frontend using single-spa from scratch